-When I was a child one of my mom’s favorite punishments was to cut my hair short.
-I mean really short, basically a boy’s cut.
+When I was a child, one of my mom’s favorite punishments was to cut my hair short.
+I mean really short, basically a boy’s cut!
 Like all little girls in elementary school at that time, I wanted to have long hair.
-As a kid I and even in my adulthood I never understood why she used this weird punishment.
+As a kid and even in my adulthood, I never understood why she used this weird punishment.
 She never applied this hair cutting punishment to my sister and my brother who both were blond.
-As a kid I thought it is all about her hating that my brown hair would show easily on the white marble floor while my sister’s blonde long hair did not.
+As a kid, I thought it is all about her hating that my brown hair would show easily on the white marble floor.
+Blond hair did not do that.

 It wasn’t until I read Style Tribes – The Fashion of Subcultures by Caroline Young that I finally found an answer for the weird punishment.
 It was a favorite punishment in the Weimarer Republic and Third Reich applied to young people who dressed “inappropriately”, danced “in unacceptable dance positions”, and listened to British or American swing music, or later the enemy’s music.
 My mom grew up during WWII when dance halls had signs “Swing tanzen verboten” (swing dancing is prohibited).
 She was evacuated from the Rhine-Ruhr area to Silesia.
 Here she grew up under the mentor-ship of an old couple who had lost all their children (four sons) to the “Führer” as they called it.
 My grandmother had to work in the war industry sewing “handkerchiefs”, while my grandpa served in the Sahara desert under General Rommel.